 Credits transferred into Alfred University are considered as both attempted credit hours and earned credit hours for the SAP quantitative measurement standards, maximum time frame and minimum completion ratio.

 Loss of Aid Eligibility

 Students who fail to meet one or more of the SAP standards become ineligible to receive further Federal Title IV and University aid payments at Alfred University.

 Right to Appeal

 Students determined to be ineligible for Federal Title IV and University aid programs have the right to appeal.
+Appeals must represent extenuating circumstances which occurred to cause the student to fail achieving SAP.
 Appeals must be made in writing (a letter or email), authored by the student, presented to the director of financial aid within 15 days of the date on the letter notifying the student of the lack of SAP, and supported by appropriate documentation.
 Appeal decisions are made by the director of financial aid.

 All appeals must include an academic plan which, if followed, will ensure the student is able to meet SAP standards within one or two semesters of additional attendance.
 Academic plans must be approved by the student's college/school dean and identify specific actions and academic performance criteria the student will satisfy during and at the end of each semester in the academic plan.

 Students are provided specific, detailed guidance for appeal letters, allowable appeal circumstances, and academic plans when notified of SAP noncompliance.

 Financial Aid Probation

 If a student's appeal is approved, the student will be placed on financial aid probation for the next semester attended.
 Students may receive aid payment during probation.
 At the end of the probation semester, the student must satisfy all SAP standards and/or their academic plan requirements to be eligible for continued aid payments the following semester.